 Hondi Duncan Brasco, Staff Chaplain

 Chaplain Brasco is a board-certified chaplain.
 She received her bachelor’s degree from Duke University and her master’s degree in divinity from Yale University.
-She leads spirituality groups for patients in the adult inpatient psychiatry unit at Tisch Hospital and has broad experience working with patients in the intensive care unit.
-Prior to her chaplaincy work, Ms. Brasco worked as a staff member at Episcopal churches and as a consultant to the national office of the Episcopal Church.
-She also served as a delegate from the Anglican Consultative Council to the United Nations’ Commission on the Status of Women.
+She leads spirituality groups for patients in the inpatient psychiatry unit at Tisch Hospital and has broad experience working with patients in the intensive care unit.
+Before her chaplaincy work, Ms. Brasco worked as a staff member at Episcopal churches and as a consultant to the national office of the Episcopal Church.
+She also served as a delegate from the Anglican Consultative Council to the United Nations Commission on the Status of Women.

-Elder Rosemarie Napoli is a candidate in the Presbyterian church to be a minister of word and sacrament.
-She has special interest in working with people with addictions and those living with human immunodeficiency virus (HIV) and acquired immunodeficiency syndrome (AIDS).
+Elder Rosemarie Napoli is a candidate in the Presbyterian Church to be a minister of word and sacrament.
+She has special interest in working with people with addictions and those living with HIV and AIDS.
 Elder Napoli serves as a pastoral resident at Fourth Avenue Presbyterian Church in Bay Ridge, Brooklyn.

 Rev. Stephen Okeke, Roman Catholic Priest

 Father Okeke received his master’s degree in pastoral theology from St. John’s University and his doctorate in pastoral counseling from Hebrew Union College—Jewish Institute of Religion in New York City.
 He worked in Nigeria for 3 years as an associate pastor and a chaplain with the St. Stephen’s Society.
 Father Okeke is also chaplain to the Igbo Catholic community in the Bronx, serving people whose roots are in West Africa.